qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 * a **Toolbar**: the whole bar or some of its icons
 * or any **widget** from any dialog in QGIS: label, button, combobox...

+In addition to showing or hiding existing interface elements, you can also create user-defined toolbars and menus.
+To do so, select the :guilabel:`Menus` or :guilabel:`Toolbars` item in the customization tree and click the |add| :sup:`Add a user defined menu or toolbar` button.
+To populate it with actions, open the action panel by clicking the
+|listActions| button, search for the desired actions and drag and drop them onto
+the user-defined menu or toolbar in the customization tree.
+Items within user-defined toolbars and menus can be reordered using drag and drop.

+To remove a user-defined toolbar or menu, select it and click the |deleteSelected|
+:sup:`Delete selected item` button.

 With |select| :sup:`Switch to catching widgets in main application`, you can click on an item in QGIS interface that you want to be hidden and QGIS automatically unchecks the corresponding entry in the Customization dialog.